- Updated at

 Defensive security measures are even more important than penetration testing.
 Companies need at least the basic security measures in place, such as regular software updates, regular backups of critical data, antivirus software, inbound and outbound traffic filtering mechanisms (e.g. WAF), SSL/TLS and VPNs to protect data in transit, and encryption to secure data at rest.
 The list is long, but, thankfully, much easier to tackle due to the abundance of solutions and skilled specialists who can implement them.

 Taking existing security skills online

-I think the best ‘tool’ for individual users to improve their personal cybersecurity posture is to work on their cyber education and awareness and then put it to good use.
+I think the best ‘tool’ for individual users to improve their cybersecurity posture is to work on their cyber education and awareness and then put it to good use.

-Similarly to how we strive to protect our physical assets (our home, our jewelry, our car, etc.), we need to learn how to protect our digital assets (email account, cloud storage, social media profiles, etc.) since their importance is continuously increasing in our lives.
+Similarly to how we strive to protect our physical assets (our home, our jewellery, our car, etc.), we need to learn how to protect our digital assets (email account, cloud storage, social media profiles, etc.) since their importance is continuously increasing in our lives.

 Simple things anyone can do are keep software updated, avoid unlicensed software (since it’s full of malware), don’t visit shady websites, be extra critical with the links they click, install apps only from trusted sources, and run a robust antimalware solution.

 The fewer apps we use, the less we compromise our security.
 The less we expose our data on the Internet, the safer our digital footprint is.
 Keeping it simple really works for personal security on the internet.

 Pentest-Tools.com has evolved into a complete penetration testing platform.
 It now enables users to perform the entire flow of a pentesting engagement from a single destination: reconnaissance, vulnerability detection, exploitation, and reporting.